kOaDT/hate-crimes-map/README.md

 - **Mapbox**: Used for rendering the interactive map.
 To use the project locally, you will need a Mapbox API key.
 You can obtain one by signing up here: [https://www.mapbox.com/](https://www.mapbox.com/).
 - **Recharts**: For displaying graphical representations of the data.
-- **Vercel**: The project is hosted on Vercel's free tier and uses Vercel Analytics for tracking performance.
+- **Netlify**: The project is hosted on Netlify's free tier and uses GoatCounter Analytics for tracking performance.

 ## Responsive Design